gusutabopb/aioinflux/docs/usage.rst

 Database selection
 ^^^^^^^^^^^^^^^^^^

-After the instantiation of the :class:`~aioinflux.client.InfluxDBClient` object, database can be switched by changing the ``db`` attribute:
+After the instantiation of the |client| object, database can be switched by changing the ``db`` attribute:

 .. code:: python